Chrétien de Troyes

-(Note: Roach used ms T where lines 63 and 64 are switched!)
+(Note: Roach used ms T where lines 63 and 64 are reversed!)

-That the experts concluded from the general context that the Count (l.
-64) commanded the poem is not the only problem in the prologue.
-There is also a famous biblical quote from St. John (I Jn 4:16), which is attributed wrongly to St. Paul and usually dismissed as a scribe's error.
-Furthermore, in the context of "one hand not knowing the good the other is doing", Philip is praised for an unknown secret side as extremely charitable and generous, and raised high above an otherwise unidentified Alexander, although the ambiguity would confirm his bad reputation.
-However, if Chrétien chose these ambiguities himself, the alleged "errors" could have a rhetorical function and deserve to be reviewed in detail.
-In the process, we intend to indentify Chrétien's "lost sources", expose the prologue as a satire on the account of a most pious count, and show that the key to matière and sen of the poem is hidden in an allegorical veil of flattery.
-This would not only reverse the current interpretation of Chrétien's work, but also resolve one of the greatest enigmas in grail research.
+That the experts conclude from the general context that count Philip (l.
+64) commanded the poem is not the only problem with the prologue, which can be checked in Appendix 2.
+There is also a biblical quote from St. John (I Jn 4:16), which Chrétien attributes wrongly to St. Paul, and scholars to a scribe's error.
+In the context of "one hand not knowing the good the other is doing," Philip is praised for an unknown secret side as extremely charitable and generous, and raised high above an otherwise unidentified Alexander, although the ambiguity may confirm his bad reputation.
+However, we believe that Chrétien chose these ambiguities himself and that the "errors" have a rhetorical function, which we will review in detail.
+In the process, we intend to identify Chrétien's "lost sources," expose the prologue as a satire on the account of a most pious count, and show that the key to matière and sen of the poem is hidden in an allegorical veil of flattery.
+If we succeed, it would not only reverse the current interpretation of Chrétien's work, but also resolve a few enigmas of grail romance.

-According to the traditional views, Chrétien paraphrases the apostles Paul (II Cor.9:6) and Matthew (13:5-6,8,23) to stress the poem's importance, and quotes II Cor.
+According to most experts, Chrétien paraphrases the apostles Paul (II Cor.9:6) and Matthew (13:5-6,8,23) to stress the poem's importance, and quotes II Cor.
 9:8-9, Mt.
 6:3-4,2, I Jn 4:16, and II Cor.
 9:7 to celebrate the count as the most noble man in the Roman empire.
-If we ignore the sarcasm, as everyone has, that many despised the Roman Empire and that Flanders was not even part of it, we would have to take the poet literally, as scholarship has, and the jeu de mots would serve exclusively the praise of the count.
-Consequently, we would have to conclude that Chrétien lost his sense of balance and got senile in old age because he needed to flatter a new patron for room and board.
-If true, this would indeed have been a sad end for the greatest poet of the 12th century!
+If we ignore the sarcasm, because Flanders wasn't even part of the despised the Roman Empire, we have to take the poet literally, as scholarship has.
+In that case, the jeu de mots would serve exclusively the praise of the count and suggest Chrétien got senile and flattered a new patron for room and board.
+If true, this would indeed have been a sad end for one of the greatest poets of the Middle Ages.

 This has been implied by the experts for over a hundred years, including Wendelin Foerster (1844-1915), Alfons Hilka (1877-1939), William Nitze (1876-1957), Jean Frappier (1900-1974), and William Roach (1907-1993).
-They recognized the ambiguities, but instead of looking for explanations they blamed medieval scribes for the mistakes (5).
-On the other hand, "Chrétien grossly overdoes the praise of the count" according to Foerster (6) and Frappier calls it a 'flattering dedication' to add that the prologue is "too discrete about the poem's source" (7).
-Scholars are obviously at odds with the flattery, but like Frappier seem to avoid too much speculation because the poem is left unfinished.
+They noticed the ambiguities, but instead of looking for an explanation blamed medieval scribes for the mistakes (5).
+On the other hand, Foerster noticed "Chrétien grossly overdoes the praise of the count" (6) and Frappier calls it a "flattering dedication" and finds the prologue "too discrete about the poem's source" (7).
+Scholars are clearly at odds with the flattery, but like Frappier seem to avoid any speculation because the poem is unfinished.
 Their dilemma is probably best summed up by Roach who admits: "The textual critique of literary works from the Middle Ages is a long series of unstable hypotheses and arbitrary decisions of the editors" (8).

-However, the poet gave his audience an explanation for his ambiguous concept in another jeu de mots (3250/51).
-After Perceval had seen the grail for the first time and failed to ask about it, Chrétien suggests mysteriously:
+However, the poet gives his audience an explanation for his ambiguous concept in another jeu de mots (3250/51).
+After Perceval has seen the grail for the first time and failed to ask about it, Chrétien suggests: